 Apply for Admission

 We are excited you are applying to HCC!
 Whether you're a recent high school graduate, transferring to HCC, attending another college, or returning to college as an adult, HCC has what you need.
-And, remote and online classes make it easy to achieve your goals from anywhere and at any time.
+And, online courses and programs make it easy to achieve your goals from anywhere and at any time.

 HCC is offering a blended learning environment with four ways to learn: